christianwach/civicrm-wp-profile-sync/docs/ACF.md

 `[cwps_state field="addresses" location_type="1"]`

 **Note:** the legacy CiviCRM ACF Integration `[cai_address]`, `[cai_city]` and `[cai_state]` Shortcodes are still supported.

+#### CiviCRM City (Read Only)

+Populates with the name of the City in the synced CiviCRM Address.
+You can specify either the "Primary Address" or select an Address of a particular "Location Type".

+#### CiviCRM State (Read Only)

+Populates with the name of the State in the synced CiviCRM Address.
+You can specify either the "Primary Address" or select an Address of a particular "Location Type".

+#### CiviCRM Country (Read Only)

+Populates with the name of the Country in the synced CiviCRM Address.
+You can specify either the "Primary Address" or select an Address of a particular "Location Type".

 #### CiviCRM Phone